 We have never completed a clinical development program.
-We currently have one product candidate, AL001, in a pivotal Phase 3 clinical trial and three product candidates, AL002, AL003, and AL101, in Phase 1 clinical trials.
+We currently have one product candidate, AL001, in a pivotal Phase 3 clinical trial, one product candidate, AL002 in a Phase 2 clinical trial, and two product candidates, AL003 and AL101, in Phase 1 clinical trials.
 Further, we cannot be certain that any of our product candidates will be successful in clinical trials.
 We may in the future advance product candidates into clinical trials and terminate such trials prior to their completion.

 If any of our product candidates successfully complete clinical trials, we generally plan to seek regulatory approval to market our product candidates in the United States, the European Union, and in additional foreign countries where we believe there is a viable commercial opportunity.
 We have never commenced, compiled, or submitted an application seeking regulatory approval to market any product candidate.
 We may never receive regulatory approval to market any product candidates even if such product candidates successfully complete clinical trials, which would adversely affect our viability.
 To obtain regulatory approval in countries outside the United States, we must comply with numerous and varying regulatory requirements of such other countries regarding safety, efficacy, manufacturing and controls, clinical trials, commercial sales, pricing, and distribution of our product candidates.
 We may also rely on our collaborators or partners to conduct the required activities to support an application for regulatory approval, and to seek approval, for one or more of our product candidates.

-For example, for our AL002 and AL003 product candidates, our collaborators or partners will conduct these activities or do so within the timeframe we desire.
+For example, for our AL002 and AL003 product candidates, our collaboration arrangement with AbbVie provides that we are responsible for the execution of the Phase 1 and Phase 2 studies.
+We cannot be sure that our collaborators or partners will conduct these activities or do so within the timeframe we desire.
 Even if we (or our collaborators or partners) are successful in obtaining approval in one jurisdiction, we cannot ensure that we will obtain approval in any other jurisdictions.
 If we are unable to obtain approval for our product candidates in multiple jurisdictions, our business, financial condition, results of operations, and our growth prospects could be negatively affected.